|

 Size / Measurements

-• The instructions are for small, medium, and large dogs.
+• The instructions are for smaller dogs, medium size dogs, and large dogs.

 • The sizes are easily adjustable for the length of the body and the width of the chest.